Information for parents and whānau

 Discover how you can support your child or whānau while they are studying, and help them get organised for the next stage in their lives.

 You play an important role in helping students decide where and what to study, and supporting them to succeed.

 Find a timeline of what to expect in the first year, and other detailed information about how you can support Victoria students, in our Guide for Parents.

 Get to know us

 We visit most schools in New Zealand twice each year and hold information evenings in many regions.
-Study at Victoria Open Day, held on 26 August 2016, is a great way for you and your child to get a feel for what life at Victoria is like.
+Study at Victoria Open Day is a great way for you and your child to get a feel for what life at Victoria is like.